eclipse-iceoryx/iceoryx2/examples/README.md

 intend.
 The service port factory allows you to fine-tune the settings and behavior of individual ports, giving you precise control over how they interact and exchange data.

+## Payload Type Restrictions

+> [!CAUTION]
+> iceoryx2 stores payload data in shared memory, which imposes the restriction that
+> the payload type must be self-contained and cannot use heap memory.
+Additionally,
+> internal pointers are not allowed because the shared memory is mapped at different
+> offsets in each process, making absolute pointers invalid and potentially leading
+> to segmentation faults.

+To address these limitations, we provide data types that are compatible with shared memory.
+For Rust, we offer:

+* `FixedSizeByteString`
+* `FixedSizeVec`

+For C++, we provide:

+* `iox::vector`
+* `iox::string`
+* `iox::list`

+These types are demonstrated in the complex data types example.

 ## Overview